RedDragonWebDesign/BlueThrust5/readme.md

 Create a GitHub account, then [create an issue](https://github.com/RedDragonWebDesign/BlueThrust5).

-## I am available for hire
+## Need help?

 Do you just want these scripts up and running?
 Not interested in the technical details?
 I'm available for hire.
 I can help with any/all of the following:

 - Buying a domain name
 - Buying web hosting
-- Installing and configuring BlueThrust5
+- Installing and configuring BlueThrust
-- Making custom modifications to BlueThrust5
+- Making custom modifications to BlueThrust

 [Click here](https://www.reddragonwebdesign.com/contact/) to send me an email.